-♦ The District currently has 728 ac-ft of storage capacity, of which 600 is allocated for current 100 yr-return needs.
-Approximately 240 ac-ft of additional seasonal storage capacity is required at build-out for the District service area.
-A preliminary cost estimate for additional storage capacity is \$15.3 million and \$14.6 million for a covered and uncovered storage reservoir, respectively.
+- ♦ The District currently has 728 ac-ft of storage capacity, of which 600 is allocated for current 100 yr-return needs.
+At build out 900 ac-ft per the PDR of seasonal secondary storage will be needed, with previous Master Plan noting 965 ac-ft. - ♦ Approximately 172 ac-ft of additional seasonal storage capacity is required at buildout for the District service area per the PDR.
+Estimated cost from the PDR for this reservoir expansion was \$3,407,000.